 And this little cutie is going to be a big second grader.
 She is so excited for school to start tomorrow!

-After dinner and a nice discussion on taking care of our bodies, minds, and spirits, we broke to the Living Room where Joel gave the girls their Father’s Blessings.
+After dinner and a nice discussion on taking care of our bodies, minds, and spirits, we broke to the Living Room where my husband gave the girls their Father’s Blessings.
 This is something we do every year to start school off on the right foot—with a lot of great advice, love, and peace from above.